techguy-bhushan/ApacheArtemisCluster/readme.md

 this implementation is based on clustered static discovery

-Please change the user name and password with your server username and password in ArtemisConfiguration.java -> activeMQJMSConnectionFactory
+Please change the user name and password with your server username and password in application.properties

 ```
-activeMQJMSConnectionFactory.setPassword("admin");
+amq.username=admin
-   activeMQJMSConnectionFactory.setUser("admin");
+amq.password=admin
 ```

 Here use are using **STRICT** value of message-load-balancing in broker.xml.